-Cycle 3 bills are usually mailed on the 15th.
-Members two groups.
-Billing, bank draft and penalty dates are all usually receive the bill within two days.
-The amount tied to fixed dates within each month.
+Cycle billing

-of the power bill is then drafted from the member's
+The timing of the draft is based on a member's billing cycle.
+Cycle 1 bills are usually mailed on the 5th and Cycle 3 bills are usually mailed on the 15th.
+Members usually receive the bill within two days.
+The amount of the power bill is then drafted from the member's account ten (10) days from the bill date.

-Even though a member's account is set up on a ence, however, will be a line indicating the amount
+Even though a member's account is set up on a draft, a power bill will still be sent.
+The only difference, however, will be a line indicating the amount that has been drafted from a member's bank account.